GearHead87/apollo-B5A2/README.md

 ### **🌿 The Ranger and the Rare Animal**

 Meera is a forest ranger who protects wildlife in a nature reserve.
 She’s searching for the rare **Shadow Leopard** , which hasn’t been seen in months.
 To help track sightings and share data with scientists, she uses a simple database with three tables: **`rangers`**, **`species`**, and **`sightings`**.
-These help her log observations, learn about endangered animals, and find clues about where the Shadow Leopard might be hiding.
+These help her log observations, learn about endangered animals, and find clues about rare animals like the Shadow Leopard might be hiding.

 ---